MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 - **+**

-  Adds the parameter in the list of parameters.
+  Adds the parameter to the list of parameters.
 Specify the parameter name in **Parameter name**, and its type and parameter attributes in **Parameters**.

 - **x**